20 Employee Survey Questions to Help Define Your Company Values

 Why are core values important?

-According to research done by Hays, 47% of active job seekers are leaving their jobs because of company culture.
-Core values are the backbone that help support your company's culture.
+According to research done by Hays, 47% of employees opt to leave their jobs because of company culture.
+Core values are the backbone that helps support your company's culture.

 Core values are also an essential tool in creating an employee experience that's positive, supportive, and motivating.